geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/ampere_maxwell.rst

 For example, imagine integrating over a surface associated with a closed path such as the one showed in :numref:`Capacitor`.
-We can define the surface to be the area of the circle, as in Figure :numref:`Ienc`, or alternatively, as a stretched surface, as shown in figure :numref:`Capacitor`.
+We can define the surface to be the area of the circle, as in :numref:`Ienc`, or alternatively, as a stretched surface, as shown in :numref:`Capacitor`.
 In the first case, the enclosed current is the flow of charges in the wire.
 In the second case, however, there are no charges flowing through the surface, yet the magnetic field defined on the enclosing curve, \\(C\\), must be the same.
 This apparent